-This document provides guidelines and informationance to IECEx Assessors doing assessments of bodies seeking to obtain or continue acceptance as an ExCB or ExTL in the IECEx Product Certification Scheme, ExCB in the IECEx Certified Service Facilities Scheme, ExCB in the IECEx Certified Conformity Mark Licensing System or ExCB in the IECEx Scheme for Certification of Personnel.
+This document provides guidelines and information to IECEx assessors doing assessments of bodies seeking to obtain or continue acceptance as an ExCB or ExTL in the IECEx Certified Equipment Scheme, ExCB in the IECEx Certified Service Facilities Scheme, ExCB in the IECEx Certified Conformity Mark Licensing-System-Scheme or ExCB in the IECEx Scheme for Certification of Personnel.

-The information here summarises or augments the requirements in IECEx OD 003-2 Part 2.
-It is intended to provide assistance to assessors and help achieve consistency in the assessment process.
+The information here summarizes or supplements the requirements in IECEx OD 003-2.
+It is intended to assist assessors and help achieve consistency in the assessment process.

-NOTE: This OD provides guidance to Assessors and is subject to ongoing updates.
-Any suggestions for updates should be directed to the IECEx Secretariat.
-For consideration by EXMC WG4.
+NOTE Any suggestions for updates should be directed to the IECEx Secretariat.